VincentToups/datascience-book/chapter2/git.md

 ```bash file=showdiff.sh
 diff -u version2.txt version1.txt
 ```
-If you use git you eventually have this level of granular understanding of what your code has done over time.
+If you use git, you eventually have this level of granular understanding of what your code has done over time.
 Extremely valuable for both understanding a new codebase and maintaining an old one.